jitsi/skynet/README.md

 ## Documentation

-Detailed documentation on how to configure, run, build, monitor and deploy Skynet and can be found in the [docs](docs/README.md) folder.
+Detailed documentation on how to configure, run, build and monitor Skynet and can be found in the [docs](docs/README.md).

 ## Development